symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-manual.rst

 3. Link the main account **M** to a node in order to harvest through that node using a :ref:`NodeKeyLinkTransaction <node-key-link-transaction>`.

-4. Request the node to add the remote account **R** as a delegated harvester using a :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>`.
+4. Request the node to add the remote account **R** as a harvester using a :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>`.
 Conversely, if the node configuration is accessible, the remote account's private key can be set in the node configuration.

 Please note that it is entirely up to the node to comply with the request.
 Some nodes can be asked for their current list of delegated harvesters but this information is not always available (see :ref:`delegated-harvesting-verifying-activation` below).